-- 10 We address first the possibility that differences in the aerosol schemes themselves, lead directly - to very different aerosol loadings between the models, despite the identical change in SO2 - emissions applied.
-Figure 3 shows the change in column-integrated SO4 in each model as a - result of removing SO2 emissions from China.
-The models vary in both the distribution and - magnitude of SO4 reductions.
-In particular, HadGEM3-GA4 has the reduction in SO4 burden - 15 fairly concentrated over China.
-CESM1 and GISS-E2 simulate changes in SO4 which extend - further downwind from the source region, giving a larger spatial footprint, although CESM1 - still has large reductions over China as well. - For GISS-E2 and HadGEM3-GA4, more detailed chemistry diagnostics were available from a - 5-year period of a HadGEM3-GA4 atmosphere-only control simulation, and a 5-year period of - 20 the GISS-E2 coupled control simulation.
-For these two models, the difference in spatial extent - of the SO4 field from Chinese SO2 emissions seems to be due to faster conversion of SO2 to - 22 SO4 in HadGEM3-GA4, resulting in much more concentrated changes in SO4 close to the - source.
-The SO2 lifetime is around 1.8 times shorter in HadGEM3-GA4, associated with around - 45% higher wet oxidation rates in this model.
-This difference is due in part to the inclusion of - an additional wet oxidation pathway in HadGEM3-GA4: whereas GISS-E2 only includes wet - oxidation of SO2 by H2O2 (around 730 kg(S) s-1 globally integrated), HadGEM3-GA4 includes - wet oxidation by both H2O2 and O3, each of which contribute similarly in this model (around - 28 540 kg(S) s^{-1} and 520 kg(S) s^{-1} respectively). - 29 Globally integrated, HadGEM3-GA4 and GISS-E2 simulate fairly similar reductions in SO4 - 30 burden, at -0.070 Tg and -0.077 Tg respectively (Table 2).
-This, combined with the more
+We first address the possibility that differences in the aerosol schemes themselves led directly to very different aerosol loadings between the models, despite the identical change in SO2 emissions applied.
+Figure 3 shows the change in column-integrated SO4 in each model as a result of removing SO2 emissions from China.
+The models vary in both the distribution and magnitude of SO4 reductions.
+In particular, HadGEM3-GA4 has the reduction in SO4 burden fairly concentrated over China.
+CESM1 and GISS-E2 simulate changes in SO4 which extend further downwind from the source region, giving a larger spatial footprint, although CESM1 still has large reductions over China as well.

+For GISS-E2 and HadGEM3-GA4, more detailed chemistry diagnostics were available from a 5-year period of a HadGEM3-GA4 atmosphere-only control simulation, and a 5-year period of the GISS-E2 coupled control simulation.
+For these two models, the difference in spatial extent of the SO4 field from Chinese SO2 emissions seems to be due to faster conversion of SO2 to SO4 in HadGEM3-GA4, resulting in much more concentrated changes in SO4 close to the source.
+The SO2 lifetime is around 1.8 times shorter in HadGEM3-GA4, associated with around 45 % higher wet oxidation rates in this model.
+This difference is due in part to the inclusion of an additional wet oxidation pathway in HadGEM3-GA4: whereas GISS-E2 only includes wet oxidation of SO_2 by H_2O_2 (around 730 kg(S) s^{-1} globally integrated), HadGEM3-GA4 includes wet oxidation by both H2O2 and O3, each of which contribute similarly in this model (around 540 and 520 kg(S) s^{-1} , respectively).